 Over the past three years the SME Panel focused its activities on:

-- The SME Policy Assessment (based on the Small Business Act for Europe) jointly undertaken by the European Commission, the OECD, the ETF and the EBRD;
+- The SBA (Small Business Act) Assessment jointly undertaken by the European Commission, the OECD, the ETF and the EBRD in order to streamline SME policies in Partner Countries;

 - Presentations, expert discussions and exchange of good practices on topics of particular interest to the partner countries;